facelessuser/pymdown-extensions/docs/src/markdown/extensions/details.md

 # Details

+/// tip | 9.10 New Approach to Details
+9.10 has added a new approach to creating details.
+Checkout the new [Details extension here](./blocks/plugins/details.md)!
+///

 ## Overview

 Details is an extension that creates collapsible elements that hide their content.
 It uses the HTML5